Doctor of Nursing Practice Program

 Expected Program Outcomes

-The DNP programs are designed so that each student will be able to:
+The Doctor of Nursing Practice (DNP) programs are designed so that each student will be able to:

-These outcomes were approved by the Curriculum Committee on Oct.
-3, 2021 and by the Department of Graduate Nursing on Nov.
-8, 2021.
+These outcomes were approved by the Department of Graduate Nursing on March 24, 2025.

 Plans of study provide detailed outlines of courses students will take for our DNP degree programs.